melezhik/Sparrow6/documentation/taskchecks.md

 By default STDOUT is a source where input data is read from.
 One can charge this by using `source:` directive.

 Consider two files - `file1.txt` and `file2.txt` with various content.
-Instead of checking content of _both_ files ( using  for example `cat file1.txt; cat file2.txt`), we can check files
+Instead of checking content of _both_ files ( using  for example `cat file1.txt; cat file2.txt`), we can check files independently:

-independently:
+DSL:

 ```
 source: file1.txt